hydro-informatics/hydro-informatics.github.io/pages/get-started/install-telemac.md

 sudo apt-get install python3-numpy python3-scipy python3-matplotlib python3-distutils python3-dev python3-pip
 ```

-{% include tip.html content="If an error occurred during the installation, install the extended dependencies (includes Qt) with the following command (after `su`): `apt-get install libgl1-mesa-glx libegl1-mesa libxrandr2 libxrandr2 libxss1 libxcursor1 libxcomposite1 libasound2 libxi6 libxtst6`.
+{% include tip.html content="If an error occurs during the installation, install the extended dependencies (includes Qt) with the following command: `sudo apt-get install libgl1-mesa-glx libegl1-mesa libxrandr2 libxrandr2 libxss1 libxcursor1 libxcomposite1 libasound2 libxi6 libxtst6`.
 Then re-try to install the libraries." %}

 To test if the installation was successful, type `python3` in *Terminal* and import the three libraries: